nodegoat/documentation/configuration/data_model/classification.md

 Give an Category Description a name by entering a name.

-The same kinds of data can be selected for a Category Description as for an [Object Description](/configuration/project/data-design/type.md#object-descriptions).
+The same kinds of data can be selected for a Category Description as for an [Object Description](/configuration/project/data-model/type.md#object-descriptions).

 #### Empty a Classification

 To empty a Classification, click 'empty' at the relevant Classification.
-This will remove all the Objects in this Classification while leaving the Design of this Classification in tact.
+This will remove all the Objects in this Classification while leaving the Model of this Classification in tact.

 #### Delete a Classification

 To delete a Classification, click 'delete' at the relevant Classification.
-This will remove both the Objects in this Classification plus the Design of this Classification.
+This will remove both the Objects in this Classification plus the Model of this Classification.